Jan 15 2010

 A Whole Lot of Motion Going On

 Have you ever been trail riding in the Sonoran desert on a Tennessee Walking Horse?
 It is a kick in the pants.
 Let’s just say there’s a whole lot of motion going on with those walkers.
 This was my first horseback riding vacation at a dude ranch and I’ll say it up front; I’m hooked.
 This weekend was some of the best horseback riding that I’ve experienced.
-The terrain was incredible with giant Saguaro cactus (pronounced sa war o) prickly pear, barrel and Jumping Chollo cactus.
+The terrain was incredible with giant Saguaro cactus (pronounced sa war o) prickly pear, barrel and Jumping Cholla cactus.

 The Kay El Bar Ranch can accommodate all types of riders and riding levels.
 We were fortunate to have a woman from England join us on some trail rides.
 If you are considering a solo horseback riding vacation, I’ll be addressing that topic in a future post.

-Cowboy Hospitality Included
+Cowboy Hospitality

 My riding companion wanted to know if the ranch served alcohol.
 This is a valid question to ask after a hard day of riding alongside cowboys at the Kay El Bar Ranch.
 Yes, Trisha.
 The Kay El Bar does, indeed, have a liquor license.
 They also have a top notch chef in the kitchen.
 You will not be disappointed with the quality of the food on your horseback riding vacation at the ranch.